14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 The oysters and mussels found around Pelješac are exceptionally good, and several Blue Flag beaches can be found in the region.

-There are also excellent vintages on tap at Postup and Dingač villages.
-Both of these towns are located near the main settlement at Orebić on the peninsula’s southwestern coast.
+Excellent vintages are also on tap at Postup and Dingač villages.
+Both towns are located near the main settlement at Orebić on the peninsula’s southwestern coast.

-Our friends over at the Boutique Hotel Marco Polo in Gradac run private tours to explore this whole area, and we plan to go back and check it out ASAP.
+Our friends at the Boutique Hotel Marco Polo in Gradac run private tours to explore this area, and we plan to go back and explore it as soon as possible.

 Brands We Use And Trust